Synthetic biology: Bottom-up approach

 This approach involves creating new biological systems in vitro by bringing together 'non-living' biomolecular components, often with the aim of constructing an artificial cell.

 Reproduction, replication, and assembly are three crucial self-organizational principles that are taken into account in order to accomplish this.
 Cells, which are made up of a container and a metabolism, are considered "hardware" in the definition of reproduction, whereas replication occurs when a system duplicates a perfect copy of itself, as in the case of DNA, which is considered "software."
 When vesicles or containers (such as Oparin's coacervates) formed of tiny droplets of molecules that are organic like lipids or liposomes, membrane-like structures comprising phospholipids, aggregate, assembly occur.

 The study of protocells exists along with other in vitro synthetic biology initiatives that seek to produce minimal cells, metabolic pathways, or "never-born proteins" as well as to mimic physiological functions including cell division and growth.
 Recently a cell-free system capable of self-sustaining using CO_{2} was engineered by bottom-up integrating metabolism with gene expression.
-This research, which is primarily essential, deserves proper recognition as synthetic biology research.